Cross River Heritage Center: Stickney Inn and Store

 A small sign on Highway 61 advertised the Stickney Store and Cabins.
 It was a destination on the North Shore, and the Northland Bus Depot maintained a depot stop at the inn throughout the 1940s and 1950s.

 The Stickneys did not offer organized activities; tourists were attracted to the hikes, trout fishing, and games of horseshoes.
 The inn did have an ample living room and a piano used for songfests and dancing.
 Author Florence Page Jacques wrote about her visit to the Stickney Inn and Store on November 13, 1942.
 She noted that she was surprised to see the inn's three modern bathrooms and to stay warm in the snug, airtight building.

 Horace and Nell Stickney sold the inn to Horace's nephew, Harry Stickney Lamb (1909–1971), in 1955.
 Harry and Doris Mae Lamb (1913–2003) moved to Schroeder in December 1954.
 After Harry Lamb became postmaster in 1955, they renamed the inn Lamb's Resort.

 In the early 1950s, the Erie Mining Company started construction of a taconite loading facility 2.5 mi south of Lamb's Resort.
 Harry Lamb made an agreement with the ore carriers to supply them with groceries.

 The third generation to live and work in the Stickney/Lamb store took over in 1965.
 Harry Lamb's son, Horace "Skip" Lamb, purchased the resort with his wife, Linda.
-In 1976 the Lambs separated the Stickney Inn and Store from the resort property and sold the inn to Bill and Gloria Jordon.
-The Lambs moved the post office into an empty Pure Oil station.
-The Jordons named their purchase Cross River General Store.
+In 1976 the Lambs separated the Stickney Inn and Store from the resort property, moved the post office into an empty Pure Oil station, and sold the inn to Bill and Gloria Jordon.
+The Jordons renamed the inn the Cross River General Store.

 Cross River Heritage Center

-The Minnesota Department of Transportation (MnDOT) condemned the inn and store in preparation for highway repairs and bridge replacement in 1998.
+The Minnesota Department of Transportation (MnDOT) purchased and condemned the inn and store in preparation for highway repairs and bridge replacement in 1998.
 The Schroeder Area Historical Society persuaded MnDOT to transfer the title of the Stickney Inn and Store building to Schroeder Township in 1998.
 With secured funding and volunteer support, the Schroeder Area Historical Society completed the building's restoration in 2002 and began operating the building as the Cross River Heritage Center.